wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

  **`"extra.wpsrtarter"`** is the place for all the WP Starter configuration.
 However, WP Starter supports also a separate **`wpstarter.json`** file located at project root, and that is what we are using in our sample.

-The chapter *"Configuration"* has a more detailed explanation on how that work and there's also a *"Settings Cheat Sheet"* chapter that lists all the available settings.
+The chapter *"Configuration"* has a detailed explanation on how that works and there's also a *"Settings Cheat Sheet"* chapter that lists all the available settings.

 Below there is the a step by step explanation of just the settings used in the sample `wpstarter.json` we are using here.